ragaeeb/tafrigh/README.md

 # Tafrigh

-Tafrigh is a NodeJS audio processing library designed to facilitate audio file transcription using external APIs like Wit.ai.
-It provides utilities to handle audio file preprocessing, including splitting audio into chunks and noise reduction, making it easier to transcribe large audio files or streams efficiently.
+Tafrigh is a NodeJS library designed to streamline the transcription of audio and video files using external APIs such as Wit.ai.
+It includes built-in features for audio processing like noise reduction, silence detection, and automatic chunking, allowing the processing of large files in a more efficient manner.
+Tafrigh also enables smart concurrency management for parallel transcriptions and offers advanced configuration options to improve transcription accuracy.

 ## Features

--   **Audio Splitting**: Split audio files into manageable chunks based on silence detection, which can then be sent to transcription services which do not support the large file.
+-   **Audio Splitting**: Automatically splits audio into manageable chunks based on silence detection, making large files easier to process.
--   **Noise Reduction**: Apply noise reduction filters to improve transcription accuracy.
+-   **Noise Reduction**: Built-in noise reduction filters, such as high-pass filters and dialogue enhancement, improve transcription accuracy.
--   **Transcription**: Integrate with Wit.ai to transcribe audio chunks and compile the results.
--   **Flexible Configuration**: Customize the behavior through various options, including silence sensitivity and chunk duration.
+-   **API Integration**: Uses Wit.ai for transcription of audio chunks.
+-   **Concurrency Management**: Utilizes a dynamic approach to determine the optimal number of concurrent transcription processes based on the number of available API keys and the client's specified limits.
+-   **Error Handling & Logging**: Provides robust error handling and custom logging using the pino logging framework, with configurable verbosity.
+-   **Output**: Transcriptions are currently saved in .json format, making it easy to work with structured data.

 ## Installation